wp-plugins/zedity/readme.txt

 >Zedity is already available in multiple languages, in addition to **English**:
 **Czech**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
-Others are coming soon.
 Looking for a language that is not available yet?
 Be the first to translate Zedity into your language to [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)

 **Here is the video of the first milestone, Zedity 1.0:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]